Best Practices for Skill Card Design

 Cards can be powerful additions to the user experience with Alexa.
 These graphical cards are meant to enhance the voice experience, giving developers a chance to deliver value-add content the user may need to see, while still being relevant to the voice conversation.

 There are many form factors to consider in how cards are displayed.
 Users view home cards in the Amazon Alexa app for iOS/Android/Fire OS and on screen when interacting with Alexa on Fire TV.
-On Echo Show and Echo Spot, users view cards that either follow a default format, if the skill developer has not specifically designed the skill for the screen, or cards that have been formatted with display templates designed specifically for screen display.
+On Alexa-enabled devices with a screen, users view cards that either follow a default format, if the skill developer has not specifically designed the skill for the screen, or cards that have been formatted with display templates designed specifically for screen display.

 This guide provides design best practices for both simple and standard cards.

-For details about how you include a card in your skill’s response, see Including a Card in Your Skill’s Response.
-For creating display templates for use on Echo Show and Echo Spot, see Display Interface Reference.
+For details about how you include a card in your skill's response, see Including a Card in Your Skill's Response.
+For creating display templates for use on Alexa-enabled devices with a screen, see Display Interface Reference.

 - Types of Cards